 Customers are an essential part of any business.
-It’s what keeps a business running.
-But the number one struggle is customer retention.
+They are what keeps a business running.
+But the number one struggle for businesses is customer retention.

 It’s keeping those customers coming back to your store over and over again.

 Many businesses often see customers walk in a store – whether physically or virtually – look around and leave.
 They may even make a purchase.

 But these customers don’t seem to come back and as a result, your sales keep faltering.